Last Updated: August 7, 2026

 - Do not treat monkey encounters as harmless tourist fun.

 - Take air quality seriously if you have asthma, sinus issues, or other respiratory sensitivity.
+Plan Chiang Mai visits around the burning season calendar.

 Drugs and controlled substances

 Do not experiment here.
 Thailand takes drug offenses seriously, and travelers should not build plans around casual assumptions or hearsay.
 Even where visitors feel the atmosphere is relaxed, legal reality can be much less forgiving than expected.
+This applies to substances that may be legal or semi-legal in other countries.

 Vaping